DavidWells/davidwells.io-v1/content/blog/2016-05-02-react-the-ui-library-renders-everywhere.md

 It's a great way to create declarative easy to understand user interfaces.

-It's pretty easy to learn with very little DSL (domain specific language) and a [tiny API surface](https://facebook.github.io/react/docs/component-specs.html).
+It's pretty easy to learn with very little DSL (domain-specific language) and a [tiny API surface](https://facebook.github.io/react/docs/component-specs.html).

-That's all well and good but, what makes React very interesting and **insanely** compelling is it's ability to render outside of the DOM.
+That's all well and good but, what makes React very interesting and **insanely** compelling is its ability to render outside of the DOM.

 # What does this mean for frontend developers?

-Well for starters, if you know JavaScript, you can now build native iOS and android applications.
+Well, for starters, if you know JavaScript, you can now build native iOS and Android applications.

 You are no longer bound to the browser.
-You no longer need to support IE8 (well no promises there).
+You no longer need to support IE8 (well, no promises there).

-So, scratch off "web developer" from your resume and replace it with **DEVELOPER GOD**
+So, scratch-off "web developer" from your resume and replace it with **DEVELOPER GOD**

 # Where can React render?